Convex-Dev/convex.cljc/project/db/README.md

 ($.db/flush)
 ```

-The following macros helps when working with a database only temporarily by setting it as thread-local and then restoring
+The following macro helps when working with a database only temporarily by setting it as thread-local and then restoring
 the original:

 ```clojure